simonewebdesign/simonewebdesign/source/_posts/2022-10-09-one-request.md

 > Can I reduce the home page down to a single file?

 First of all, _why?_ You may ask.
 Well, many reasons.
+I did this to my blog (which you're reading now).
 I mostly did it just to prove it possible, but it turned out to be a fun challenge that kept me busy for months and resulted in a much faster, more maintainable website, with a pretty small [carbon footprint](https://www.websitecarbon.com/website/simonewebdesign-it/).

 I collected a few articles explaining why this matters: